happypeter/edocs/soho.md

   - techy
     - have posters of github/google/code/editors , the theme is Coder's Home.
     - Unix Filesystem like org. say consider each container as a folder(a box), and tag names to it. e.g misc/ clothes/underwear/... have a beautiful filesystem hirachey so that things are easy to find. everything should have its home. everything is a box. folder should have walls(could be wall/table/phisical-box/thin-air), so that rooms won't look clustered.
+    - standardlization
+      - I live in a era when poverty are not solved.
+As a engineer, I beleive the only way to solve it is to push industiralization forward.
+So I will buy from big vendor, like Ikea, and all bowls/boxes and everything should have same sizes unless there is a reason not to do so.
+Push economies of scale for any industries.
+Unify things possible, use my shelf_box_system to replace cabinets/tables/flowerstand/... whenever possible.
+Even it means a little sacrifice on good looking.
+E.g All the lamps should be the same, unless their is a clear reason not to do so.
+This way I have time to foucus on searching for the best lamp with good enough price.
 - What is Scandinavian Style?
   - Why so white? because of the long winter in Scandinavian countries, this style opts for bright open space, and the love of nature.
     - try to keep white, really strong white, like this https://youtu.be/1A8d9aeUQlU?t=101, https://youtu.be/5IPL6OUnFw8?t=110 , remember, green and wood and black are just decoration.
 Room is based on beautiful white things with elegant curves.
 If you have to use colors, use pastels(for toys, I will use bright colors).